tincaMatei/trapperu_real/README.md

 Note: The responses of the bot are all in Romanian and they may contain vulgar language.

+If you want to try this bot out, check @aztegang_shitpost_bot on telegram.

 ## What does the bot do?

 * /joaco - Iane, joaco (Romanian for "[Ian](https://www.youtube.com/channel/UCXEsaxE4BOzgDKa2kG48koA), play it")